 She is a member of numerous specialty coin clubs and currently serves as President of Women in Numismatics (WIN).
-Charmy also Chairs the ANA’s Dealer Relations Committee which provides the ANA Board with feedback and recommendations on improving the ANA’s National Money Show and World’s Fair of Money for dealers.
-She has written several articles for coin publications and forums and regularly publishes a photo travel-blog about my experiences as a dealer at coin shows.
+For five years, Charmy served as the Chair the ANA’s Dealer Relations Committee which provided the ANA Board with feedback and recommendations on improving the ANA’s National Money and World’s Fair of Money Shows.
+She has written several articles for coin publications and forums and regularly publishes a photo travel-blog about her experiences and adventures as a dealer at coin shows.

 Charmy received the prestigious ANA Presidential Award in 2014 for her outstanding service in the numismatic community.
 Also, her numismatic exhibit, “Penny Potpourri – a Collection of Penny Creations,” has won top honors, including Best of Show and People’s Choice awards at numerous coin shows throughout 2013-2014.

 The following is the story of how Charmy got started in numismatics.